 The curriculum used at Asbury is designed and selected by the Minister of Children.
 Resources used support United Methodist theology and doctrine and contain basic elements common to all Christians.

 The safety and security of your child is a high priority at Asbury.
-The church has policies and procedures that define guidelines, applications, screening, and appropriate hiring and training of staff and volunteers, procedures for drop off and release of children, a beeper system for parents of nursery age children, and appropriate child-to-staff ratio requirements.
+The church has policies and procedures that define guidelines, applications, screening, and appropriate hiring and training of staff and volunteers, procedures for drop off and release of children, and appropriate child-to-staff ratio requirements.
 Any questions may be directed to our Minister of Children.